Gobert lifts Jazz past Pelicans 106-104 in NBA restart

 He scored 13 points in just more than 15 minutes, highlighted by a couple alley-oop dunks, one on a nearly half-court lob from Lonzo Ball.

-But Williamson checked out for good with 7:19 left in the fourth quarter and had to watch the tense finish from the sideline.
+But Williamson checked out for good with 7:19 left in the fourth quarter and watched the tense finish from the sideline.

+“Of course we wish we could have played him down the stretch, but he’d used the minutes that was given to us, so that’s the way it is,” Gentry said.
+“We weren’t going to stick him back out there.”

+Williamson said he “did want to be out there, but we’re just working my way back into my flow.
+That’s all it is.”

 Jordan Clarkson scored 23 points for Utah and helped lead a second-half comeback, while Donovan Mitchell and Mike Conley each added 20.